laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 of diverging platform application data types on the tag contents may be hard to do in a deterministic way; see {{Section 3.2 of -det}} for more explanation as well as examples.
-As the Common CBOR Deterministic Encoding Profile would continually need to address additional issues raised by the registration of new tags, this specification RECOMMENDS that new tag registrations address deterministic encoding in the context of this Profile.
+As the CDE would continually
+need to address additional issues raised by the registration of new tags, this specification RECOMMENDS that new tag registrations address deterministic encoding in the context of this Profile.